-A collection of educational and intriguing articles for those who want to read up on cultural diversity, cultural- (CQ) and emotional intelligence (EQ), gender diversity and LGBTQIA+.
+A collection of intriguing and educational articles for those wanting to read up on cultural diversity, cultural intelligence (CQ), emotional intelligence (EQ), gender diversity, and LGBTQIA+ matters.

 Tanya’s YouTube Channel.